trustwallet/trust-core/README.md

 ## License

-Trust Core is available under the GNU GPL.
+Trust Core is available under the MIT license.
 See the [LICENSE](https://github.com/TrustWallet/trust-core/blob/master/LICENSE) file for more info.